Gab12123/DevOps/README.md

 #### Usage

-Once everything is up and running (following the installation instructions), you can access the web app on (http://192.168.99.108:30001)
+Once everything is up and running (following the installation instructions), you can access the web app on http://192.168.99.108:30001

-> **Note!!** The address is compose of the minikube ip address, if you don't have the same, you should replace the link by *http://{YOUR-MINIKUBE-IP}:30001
+> **Note!!** The address is composed of the minikube ip address, if you don't have the same, you should replace the link by *http://{YOUR-MINIKUBE-IP}:30001

 #### Obtained results

-You make think that we have something similar to the previous container orchestration but no, it's better!
+You may think that we have something similar to the previous container orchestration but no, it's better!
 Thanks to pv and pvc, even if the pod stops and restart, you'll still have the users that were added earlier.

 For example, we added a user "TEST", stopped the app and restarted it.
 We still had our user as you can see on this screenshot :